realeesh17/event-photo-platform/README.md

 # 📸 Event Photo Platform

-A smart and intuitive web platform that lets users upload, view, and share event photos using **AI-powered face recognition** — perfect for group events such as weddings, trips, college fests, and more!
+A smart, user-friendly web app for uploading, viewing, and sharing event photos—powered by **AI face recognition**.
+Perfect for weddings, trips, college fests, and any group event!

 ---

-## 🚀 Features
+## 🚀 Key Features

-* 🔐 **Event Code / QR-Based Access** – Guests scan a code to see only their photos.
+- **Event Code / QR Access:** Guests scan a code or enter an event code to see only their photos.
-* 📤 **Multi-Photographer Uploads** – All event photographers can upload images to a shared gallery.
+- **Multi-Photographer Uploads:** All event photographers can contribute to a shared gallery.
-* 🧠 **AI Face Recognition** – Backend matches faces using Google Vision API + DeepFace.
+- **AI Face Recognition:** Automatically matches faces using Google Vision API and DeepFace.
-* 📁 **Firebase Storage & Firestore** – Stores all images and metadata securely.
+- **Secure Storage:** Images and metadata are stored safely with Firebase Storage & Firestore.
-* 🎨 **Sleek Blue-Themed UI** – Inspired by [BlueMetrics](https://bluemetrics.co) and [Vroque](https://vroque.co/).
+- **Modern Blue-Themed UI:** Inspired by [BlueMetrics](https://bluemetrics.co) and [Vroque](https://vroque.co/).
-* 💬 **Feedback Section** – Collect feedback from users to improve.
+- **Feedback Section:** Users can easily share feedback to help us improve.
-* 🤖 **AI Assistant Integration** – Alan AI / ChatGPT helps users navigate the platform.
+- **AI Assistant:** ChatGPT/Alan AI helps users navigate and get answers.

 ---

-## 📷 Use Case Example
+## 📷 How It Works

-A wedding guest scans the QR code for the event, uploads selfies, and the system automatically finds and shows all photos where they appear.
-No need to scroll 500+ photos manually!
+1. Guests scan the event QR code or enter the event code.
+2. They upload a selfie (for matching).
+3. The platform automatically finds and displays all photos where they appear—no more scrolling through hundreds of images!

 ---